 Punishment is not an effective training approach.
 It creates fear and anxiety and can be dangerous for the owner if the pet reacts aggressively.
 We will show you how to interact with your pet in a positive manner that creates a happy, trusting relationship.

-House calls within Loudoun County are $795.
+House/Farm calls within Loudoun County are $900.
 Other locations are by private arrangement with the total cost varying according to distance traveled and time involved.
 Options may be limited due to the restrictions necessary to maintain social distancing during COVID.
 Please use the contact form to schedule a house or farm call and to discuss options.